-Mayra is the Director of Enterprise Communications at Lockheed Martin Rotary and Mission Systems.
+Mayra is the Vice President of PECO Communications at Exelon.
 She has cultivated an extensive and impressive career in marketing and communications.
 She graduated with a B.A. of Arts from ITESM in Monterrey, Mexico in 1995.
 And went on to earn her Master’s in Business Administration with a focus on Management and Finance.

 When asked why she is interested in our Organization Mayra said: “While my professional accomplishments are fulfilling and keep me quite busy, I know that my true passion is to give back to the Latino Community near me.
 I have been searching for opportunities to contribute to a cause that aligns with my values and my background.
 After speaking with Ivette, “I believe that this is an organization where I will be able to contribute, give back, and be rewarded by performing meaningful work.”

 Merydawilda holds a P.h.D., M.Phil.
 (The Graduate Center the City University of New York), M.S.W.
 (Rutgers University).
 She is the Executive Director of the Stockton Center for Community Engagement, where she is also a professor of social work.
 Her areas of research include hospice, acculturation and attitudes of Latinos toward hospice, Latinos and community outreach.